mickael9/cut-and-paste/README.md

 outside the selected area if the destination isn't too far from the source.
 You can disable this in the mod setting (Esc, Options, Mods, Per player).

+Items in containers (chests contents, turret ammo, etc.) will be moved to the destination as well.
+This can be disabled in the mod settings.

 Tiles (such as concrete) can be included by using the Alternative selection mode (usually by holding Shift when selecting).